guenp/squidpy/readme.md

 # Squidpy
-Measurement suite for scanning SQUID lab
+Measurement suite for scanning SQUID lab.

 Made for smooth integration with ipython notebook.

 # Usage